The First

 Body Compass

 I'm a Certified Sexological Bodyworker® and trauma-informed somatic practitioner, and the founder of the Body Compass Method™.
-My work lives at the intersection of erotic restoration, nervous system repair, and — as of these nine memories — ancestral remembering.
+My work lives at the intersection of erotic restoration, nervous system repair, and — as of this journey — ancestral remembering.

 I created The First Body Memory because after years of sitting with women who were doing everything right and still couldn't find their way home to their own skin, I understood the problem wasn't effort or insight.
-It was the absence of any felt sense of what home felt like.
+It was the absence of any felt sense of what home felt like — and of a road built slowly and safely enough for a guarded body to actually walk it.

 A few things